cloudsen12/easystac/docs/index.rst

 `Radiant ML Hub <https://mlhub.earth/>`_ and `Google Earth Engine <https://earthengine.google.com/>`_ use this standard, however, only Google Earth Engine provides a fully easy API that is transparent for clients.

-:code:`easystac` is a Python package that provides clients from Planetary Computer and Radiant ML Hub with an easy API that is transparent for them, implementing Google Earth Engine-like methods and classes to query, explore and convert STAC assets to `xarray <https://docs.xarray.dev/en/stable/>`_ objects.
+:code:`easystac` is a Python package that provides users of STAC objects as well as clients from Planetary Computer and Radiant ML Hub with an easy API that is transparent for them, implementing Google Earth Engine-like methods and classes to query, explore and convert STAC assets to `xarray <https://docs.xarray.dev/en/stable/>`_ objects.